GoTrack-GPS/gotrack-um/modules/web-interface/users/account-management/README.md

     * **Confirm password** : Re-enter the exact password you just entered.
     * **Description** : Can add your personal information or what you use the system for.
     * **Address**: Your current address.
+    - **Status** : Enable/disable to log in/disable login of that account.
+    - **Enable** : Enable/disable to log in/disable login of that account.
+The status will update again in the list.
 * ***Parameter***
     * **Time zone**: Select the local time zone.
     * **Language** : Select the language according to the country in which you live.